kesavakadiyala/ansible/README.md

 Commands for checking in ansible if connection is working fine or not:

-ansible -i hosts --list-hosts web  #Command for checking all the hosts on the web group.
+#Command for checking all the hosts on the web group:

-ansible -i hosts --private-key=/home/centos/devops -m ping web #Command for chekcing conenction between hosts of web group.
+ansible -i hosts --list-hosts web

+#Command for chekcing conenction between hosts of web group:

+ansible -i hosts --private-key=/home/centos/devops -m ping web

 ################################################################